Short breaks in Jersey: The Perfect Long Weekend in Jersey

-If you’re looking for fantastic sandy beaches, a lot of history, delicious local food AND good weather (at least for the UK), why not take short breaks to Jersey?
+If you’re looking for fantastic sandy beaches, a lot of history, delicious local food AND good weather (at least for the UK), why not take short breaks to Jersey in the Channel Islands?
 Jersey is a small island shaped by the sea small but perfectly formed Jersey has jagged coastlines, breathtaking beaches, those wonderful English country lanes, secluded coves and enough history to keep even the most fanatic historian busy.

 A gorgeous nearly deserted beach with fluffy white clouds and a small island with a ruin on it.
 The perfect staycation - Jersey Holidays.